infinyon/fluvio/DEVELOPER.md

 #### Building Fluvio CLI and native binaries

-In the native mode, Fluvio binarie uses native OS call rather than Linux API.
+In the native mode, Fluvio binaries use native OS calls rather than Linux API.

 ```
 $ make build-cli build-cluster